Experts: Decent chance Van Dyke’s sentence will be tossed

 Kwame Raoul, sworn in as the state’s new attorney general just five days before Van Dyke was sentenced, previously represented a district in the Illinois Senate that includes minority areas on Chicago’s South Side.
 He frequently campaigned on civil rights and spoke out about police abuse after McDonald’s killing.

-After Raoul’s office announced that it was reviewing Van Dyke’s sentence, Herbert, criticized the attorney general, saying the action was politically motivated.
-He said the attorney’s general’s office could have weighed in prior to sentencing in a friend-of-the-court brief and made its views clear to the judge then.
+After Raoul’s office announced that it was reviewing Van Dyke’s sentence, Herbert criticized the attorney general, saying the action was politically motivated.
+He said the attorney general’s office could have weighed in prior to sentencing in a friend-of-the-court brief and made its views clear to the judge then.

 “Now he suddenly has concerns after the sentencing in the wake of some public outcry,” Herbert said in a written statement.
 “This is about politics not the law.”